indikabw/rs_proj/README.md

 ```

 ## Build and Run Project RS
-The following docker-compose commands are used to build and run the project: (may need to sudo if proper permissions are not)
+Following docker-compose commands are used to build and run the project: (may need to sudo if proper permissions are not)
 ```
 docker-compose up
 ```